If you want to teach English online, good for you! There is a vast and still growing job market for it.

 But unless you want to put focus purely on the conversation skills of your students, it’s a good idea to brush up on your grammar or use online resources in your lessons.

-When it comes to diplomas, you don’t necessarily need one.
+When it comes to diplomas, you don’t need one.
 Some companies and websites require a bachelor’s degree, and it typically doesn’t matter if it’s in a language-related field.

 TEFL or a similar certificate can help you land higher-paying gigs (and become a better teacher, so they’re definitely worth time and effort!).